 Richmond, NH 03470

-You may also send care packages to the same address.
-Please do not send food, gum, or candy in care packages because it attracts pests and rodents to cabins.
+You may also send a care package to the same address (we ask families to send no more than one care package per child per session).
+Please do not send food, gum, or candy in the care package because it attracts pests and rodents to cabins.
 Any food sent in care packages will be discarded.

 Believe us when we say that campers prefer “real letters” to emails by far.
 However, for your convenience, you may send one-way emails to your child:Email Your Camper